vanderbilt-internal-medicine/vanderbilt-internal-medicine.github.io/docs/cardiology/cardiology-acs.md

     segment elevation
 -   Unstable Angina: Angina without evidence of myocardial necrosis (normal troponin)
+-   Newer nomenclature: occlusion and non-occlusion MI (OMI and NOMI)
+    -   Occlusion MI: near or total occlusion with insufficient collateral circulation causing active infarction, further broken into STEMI (+) OMI or STEMI (-) OMI; both considered a type I MI
+    -   Non-occlusion MI: no occlusion or sufficient collateral circulation to avoid active infarction, further broken into STEMI (+) NOMI or STEMI(-) NOMI; can be either type I or II MI
 -   Other causes of myocardial injury: coronary spasm, embolism, imbalance of oxygen demand and supply 2/2 fever, tachycardia, hypo-/hypertension

 ## Presentation

+- Symptoms
     -   Classic Angina: dyspnea on exertion, substernal, pressure or vice-like quality, improved with rest.
 Note that response nitroglycerin is no longer in the guidelines.
     -   Anginal Equivalents: nausea, weakness, epigastric pain (esp. in age
     \> 65 y/o, women, diabetics)
--   Change in patient’s baseline angina, especially onset at rest
+        -   Change in pt's baseline angina, especially onset at rest
         -   Physical Exam: sinus tachycardia, diaphoresis
         -   If large infarct, can present with symptoms of acute heart failure

 ## Evaluation